AbhiijeetSingh/AniWebTorr/README.md

 main.py magnet
 ```

-You can also use SeaSmoke's Index inside the CLI to look for reccomendations from the index.
+You can also use SeaSmoke's Index inside the CLI to look for recommendation from the index.

 ```sh
 main.py smokes